 Unfortunately, gas stoves emit harmful pollutants into the air, including carbon monoxide, formaldehyde, particulate matter, and most troubling, nitrogen dioxide, all of which contribute to higher levels of respiratory illnesses.
 An analysis of studies conducted by the International Journal of Epidemiology in 2013 found that children raised in homes with gas stoves have a 42% higher risk of developing asthma symptoms.
+This statistic aligns with a recent study conducted by Australia's Climate Council, cited in The Age, finding that children living in houses with gas cooktops are 32% more likely to develop asthmas than those who don't.
 The paper also confirmed findings from a 1992 analysis concluding that children exposed to a level of nitrogen dioxide consistent with gas stove cooking are more vulnerable to respiratory illness.

 For many who are used to cooking with gas, going back to electric ranges and ovens is a nonstarter.
 Rather, the optimal alternative to gas cooking is induction.
 Induction cooking is faster, more powerful, and gives even more control than gas.
 Induction range/oven prices are only slightly more expensive than electric and gas products.
 And induction pan sets are available from $100.
 (Some landlords have started providing induction pans as move-in gifts to introduce renters to their first induction range.)